pszemraj/vid2cleantxt/README.md

 A _rough_ timeline of what has been going on in the repo:

-- Oct 2022 - Redesign as Python package as opposed to an assortment of python scripts/notebooks that happen to share a repository and do similar things.
+- Oct 2022 - Redesign as Python package instead of an assortment of python scripts/notebooks that share a repository and do similar things.
-- Feb 2022 - Add backup functions for spell correction in case of NeuSpell failure (which at the time of writing is a known issue).
+- Feb 2022 - Add backup functions for spell correction in case of NeuSpell failure (which, is a known issue at the time of writing).
 - Jan 2022 - add huBERT support, abstract the boilerplate out of Colab Notebooks.
 Starting work on the PDF generation w/ results.
-- Dec 2021 - greatly improved runtime of the script, and added more features (command line, docstring, etc.)
+- Dec 2021 - greatly improved script runtime, and added more features (command line, docstring, etc.)
-- Sept-Oct 2021: Fixing bugs, formatting code.
+- Sept-Oct 2021: Fixing bugs, and formatting code.
-- July 12, 2021 - sync work from Colab notebooks: add CUDA support for pytorch in the `.py` versions, added Neuspell as a spell checker.
+- July 12, 2021 - sync work from Colab notebooks: add CUDA support for PyTorch in the `.py` versions, added Neuspell as a spell checker.
 General organization and formatting improvements.
 - July 8, 2021 - python scripts cleaned and updated.
-- April - June: Work done mostly on Colab improving saving, grammar correction, etc.
+- April - June: Work done mostly on Colab, improving saving, grammar correction, etc.
 - March 2021: public repository added

 ### Future Work

 0. add OpenAI's [whisper](https://github.com/openai/whisper) through integration with the transformers lib.
-1. Unfortunately trying to use the [Neuspell](https://github.com/neuspell/neuspell) package is still not possible as the default package etc has still not been fixed.
-Will add a permanent workaround to load/use with vid2cleantxt.
+1. Unfortunately, trying to use the [Neuspell](https://github.com/neuspell/neuspell) package is still not possible as the default package etc, has still not been fixed.
+I will add a permanent workaround to load/use with vid2cleantxt.
-2. ~~syncing improvements currently in the existing **Google Colab** notebooks (links) above such as [NeuSpell](https://github.com/neuspell/neuspell)~~
+2. ~~syncing improvements currently in the existing **Google Colab** notebooks (links) above, such as [NeuSpell](https://github.com/neuspell/neuspell)~~

     - ~~this will include support for CUDA automatically when running the code (currently just on Colab)~~

 3. ~~clean up the code, add more features, and make it more robust.~~
-4. add script to convert `.txt` files to a clean PDF report, [example here](https://www.dropbox.com/s/fpqq2qw7txbkujq/ACE%20NLP%20Workshop%20-%20Session%20II%20-%20Dec%202%202021%20-%20full%20transcription%20-%20txt2pdf%2012.05.2021%20%20Standard.pdf?dl=1)
+4. add a script to convert `.txt` files to a clean PDF report, [example here](https://www.dropbox.com/s/fpqq2qw7txbkujq/ACE%20NLP%20Workshop%20-%20Session%20II%20-%20Dec%202%202021%20-%20full%20transcription%20-%20txt2pdf%2012.05.2021%20%20Standard.pdf?dl=1)
-5. add summarization script / module
+5. add summarization script/module
-6. further expand functionality of the `vid2cleantxt` module
+6. further expand the functionality of the `vid2cleantxt` module

 ### I've found x repo / script / concept that I think you should incorporate or collaborate with the author

-Send me a message / start a discussion!
+Could you send me a message / start a discussion?
 Always looking to improve.
-Or create an issue, that works too.
+Or create an issue that works too.

 ### Citations